Friday Joy Package

-Friday Joy Package (Korean: 금요일 금요일 밤에) is a South Korean television program that airs on tvN every Friday at 21:10 (KST) from January 10 to March 27, 2020.
+Friday Joy Package (Korean: 금요일 금요일 밤에) is a South Korean television program that aired on tvN every Friday at 21:10 (KST) from January 10 to March 27, 2020.

 Synopsis

 The program is an omnibus program which consists of six different corners, each corner lasting for only 15 minutes per episode.
 The genres of the corners are sports, science, art, travel, cooking and labour.

 Corners and cast members

 List of episodes

 The listing of the corners are based on the sequence it is shown per episode.
 The corner names are named the genres of the corners.